The title says it all: this post is all about the best small kitchen organization ideas.

 6. Pantry baskets

-Although my preference is the weave pantry baskets, for some items white plastic ones are more convenient.
-Also I have to admit, the plastic ones are a little more affordable.
+Although my preference is the weave pantry baskets, white plastic ones are more convenient for some items.
+Also, I have to admit; the plastic ones are a little more affordable.

 Am I the only one slightly shocked at the price of those weave pantry baskets?
 I’ve looked around, and it seems that the price is “normal.”